Use various Firebase services setup, run and extend the functionality to your Actions on Google Assistant app.

 To get started with Cloud Functions for Firebase, visit the docs for Firebase Functions.
 Also see the Actions on Google docs for Deploying to Cloud Functions.

-Many Assistant apps use rich media content in their conversations, to improve the user experience.
+Many Actions use rich media content in their conversations, to improve the user experience.
 And if they don’t, they should!
 Apps that use images and sound clips rather than just text typically end up being much more vibrant and memorable, and as a result see higher engagement and retention among users.

 If you are an existing Firebase user, you can also easily re-use any assets you have hosted for your mobile or web apps.

 This also means your user’s data can persist across multiple platforms.
 For instance, your web app generates an image for a user.
-By using storage, that image is accessible to that same user, through your Assistant app.
+By using storage, that image is accessible to that same user, through your Action.
 When using your mobile app, if connectivity is spotty, the download of the user’s files will pause and then resume when their signal improves.

 To learn more, visit our Firebase Storage docs.